LizDrumm/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach()- is basically a for loop and it does not return a new array, return is optional .map ()- used for converting adat, returns an array, doesn't manipulate oroginal, need a return statement

 2. Explain the difference between a callback and a higher order function.

+A higher order funcation is a function that recieves a callback function as parameter.
+The callback fucntion is passed through the HOfunction as an arguement.

 3. What is closure?

+closures give us the ability to put functions together and the ability to access functions from a parent level scope in child level scope as we can pass variables down but not up

 4. Describe the four rules of the 'this' keyword.

+    -Window Binding- when in global scope value of this will be in window object,  unless you're using 'strict mode' where it will return undefined

+   -Implicit Binding- The most common rule that only applies to objects with methods. when function is invoked 'this' refers to whatever is left of the '.'

+  -Explicit Binding- Uses .call/.bind/.apply. .Call/.apply immeditaley invoke the function and .bind returns a new function that can be returned later

+  -New Binding is used in constructor functions.
+Whenever a constructor function is used  that has a 'new' leyword 'this' points to the new object that is created

 5. Why do we need super() in an extended class?
+ When using class for inheritance you need both "extends" which replaces .call and you also need "super()' which replaces object.create when binding to the parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.